 The Health Insurance Portability and Accountability Act is famous for its role in revolutionising the data security landscape in the United States.
 Although must focus has been placed on digital or electronic forms of protected health information (PHI), it is important to note that physical objects, such as hard drives, paper documents, CDs, and even cassette tape are all covered by HIPAA’s Rules.

-HIPAA Data Encryption
+HIPAA and Encryption

-HIPAA Data Destruction
+HIPAA and Data Destruction

 In addition to ensuring that CEs have adequate safeguards in place to protect data while they hold it, HIPAA has requirements for how CEs should securely destroy of data.
 For example, for physical paper files, CEs should use paper shredders with a ‘High Security’ rating.
 This rating means that the National Security Agency and the Department of Defence have approved the device and determined that the device renders paper documents into ‘unreconstructable’ shreds.